Skip to main content

 MSAT Program FAQ

 Upon entering native Rowan University students are automatically enrolled in the Pre-Athletic Training Curriculum.
 A secondary application process is in place for acceptance into professional preparation athletic training program (ATP), which occurs in the spring of the junior year.
-The professional preparation ATP is a 2 calendar year program that begins the summer after the junior year.
+The ATP is a 2 calendar year program that begins the summer after the junior year.
 At the end of the fourth year, the student will receive a Bachelor of Science degree in Athletic Training Studies, and then at the completion of the fifth year a Master of Science in Athletic Training.
 This is designed to assist with tuition costs.

-No, as the professional preparation athletic training program is a graduate level degre, and can only be completed full-time over the course of its two years.
+No, as the Athletic Training Program is a graduate level degree, and can only be completed full-time over the course of its two years.

 The professional athletic training program requires the student to attend full-time because classes are only offered once per academic year and clinical education is sequential.